Honestly? It ain’t easy to find a healthy, temperamentally sound Weimaraner without putting a little bit of time and effort into it.

 - Breeder’s number one obligation.
 Expect the breeder to have a clause in there stating that they will take the dog back at any time and for any reason.
 I know you are not planning on getting rid of your dog, but life happens, and it may be necessary.
 Wouldn’t it be a relief to be able to return the dog to the breeder rather than have to go to a rescue or shelter?

 - Breeder’s other obligations.
-These can vary a LOT!
-Some will only give a one-year health guarantee (Total useless unless the guarantee is for at least two years or more!).
+These can vary a lot!
+Some will only give a one-year health guarantee.
+(Total useless unless the guarantee is for at least two years or more!)
 Some will give you rebates for doing stuff with your dog.
-Some will give you a full refund for returning the dog for any reason even up to a few months.
+Some will give you a full refund for returning the dog for any reason even up to a few months or years.

 - Your obligations.
 Most contracts are going to require you to take care of the dog, take him to the vet, give vaccines, not let him run loose, etc. This part of the contract is pretty straight forward.

 And then there’s co-ownerships.
 A co-ownership is when you own the dog with the breeder.
 How bad could that be, right?
 Well co-ownerships have gone sour between breeders that are experienced, so suffice to say that this arrangement can be complicated no matter who you are.
 But it can be very rewarding and mutually beneficial as well.
-For the owner, it usually means that you get a discounted puppy and get even more mentorship from the breeder.
-Careful though, because it could also mean that you get a discounted puppy and a breeder who “makes” you do things you didn’t know you were getting yourself into.
-You may need to relinquish your dog to the breeder for several months for litters.
-You may be giving puppies back to her later.
-Who pays for the day to day expenses?
-Who cares for the dog?
-Who does what, and why?
-Do a google search on puppy co-ownership and you will see both sides of the coin.
+But you must be very clear on who does what, who pays for what and who is responsible for what.

 Your emotions and that cute puppy are your worst enemies here, and can make you agree to things without thinking them through.
 So, the breeder asks you to show the dog?
 Sure!
 (But what about the expense?
 What if this means extensive travel and your dog is away from home a lot?)
 So, the breeder asks for puppies back from future litters?
 Cool!
 (But is it?
 How many litters and who does the work?
 Are you now saddled with litters that the breeder takes from you?)
 So, the breeder wants you to collect semen for AIs?
 Awesome.
 (But who pays?
 Not only for the collection itself, but storage can end up costing thousands over several years, so who pays for that?)
 You get the drift.